How popular is Keir Starmer?

 As of day 300, Starmer ranked the worst performing Prime Minister of the last nine (once you exclude, of course, Liz Truss).

-Margaret Thatcher, too, didn’t perform admirably with the public when competing for high office in 1979.
-In fact, she polled below incumbent James Callaghan.
-But the strength of feeling for change was so great the Tory win became inevitable.
+Margaret Thatcher, too, didn’t perform admirably with the public when competing for high office in the run-up to the 1979 election.
+In fact, she polled just below incumbent James Callaghan.

 This page is LIVE, and updates when the Britain Elects Poll Tracker is updated.